RCJacH/RCJacH.github.io/content/blog/RCMTheory/The-Major-Scale.md

 ## Assignment

-Use the method from this article to deduce and list major scales with tonic of all note names, including those with enharmonic.
-Some major scales may require double sharp or double flats.
+It's your turn!
+Use the method from this article to **deduce and list major scales with tonic of all note names**, including those with enharmonic. *Some major scales may require double sharp or double flats*.